Credential:

 3. Applicants should bring to the interview:

-• A copy of their current Resume
+• A copy of your current Resume

 • A copy of any Safety Training Certifications